lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/Mapping_reads_to_an_assembly.md

 * Is coverage even?
 Are there gaps in the coverage, or peaks?
 Where?

 ####Adding the locations of gaps as another track
 It would be convenient to be able to see the location of gaps in the browser.
-For this purpose run the following command (e.g., in the folder with the `bwa` results):
+For this purpose run the following command (e.g., in the folder with the `bwa` results). we will use 10 bases as minimum gap length: `-m 10`

 ```
-scaff2bed.py -i pe+mp_81_auto.fa >gaps.bed
+scaff2bed.py -i ../<assembly.fasta> -m 10 >gaps.bed
 ```

 This will create a BED file with locations of the gaps.
 Add the BED file to the browser.
 Zoom in one gaps and look at the alignments.